1st Congress of the Communist Party (Bolsheviks) of Ukraine

 The 1st Congress of the CP(b)U (Communist Party of Ukraine (Soviet Union)) was held in Moscow in July 5–12, 1918.
 It was a constituent congress which led to creation of the political party by way of uniting existing Russian Bolsheviks in Ukraine and left faction of the Ukrainian Social-Democrats.
-The congress took place at address ulica Rozhdestvenka, 11 (later ulica Zhdanova).
-Today in the building is located MArchI (Moscow Architectural Institute).
+The congress took place at the address ulica Rozhdestvenka, 11 (later ulica Zhdanova).
+Today, the building is located at MArchI (Moscow Architectural Institute).

-The 65 plenipotentiary and 147 consultative delegates represented 45 Party organizations that were accounted for over 4,000 Party members.
-The congress also attended about 60 guests.
+The 65 plenipotentiary and 147 consultative delegates represented 45 Party organizations that accounted for over 4,000 Party members.
+The congress also had about 60 guests.

-On 6 July 1918 delegates of the Congress with arms in hands participated in liquidation of the Left SR uprising in Moscow.
+On 6 July 1918, delegates of the Congress with arms in hands participated in liquidation of the Left SR uprising in Moscow.

 Preceding events and preparation

-An instruction on creation of a single Bolshevik organization in Ukraine the Central Committee of the Russian Communist Party (b) has adopted in December 1917.
-It was realized at a regional congress of the RSDRP (b) in Kyiv on 16–18 December 1917 when the Ukrainian organization was named as the RSDRP (b) – Social-Democracy of Ukraine.
+An instruction on the creation of a single Bolshevik organization in Ukraine that the Central Committee of the Russian Communist Party (b) adopted in December 1917.
+It was realized at a regional congress (Krai Congress) of the RSDRP (b) in Kyiv on 16–18 December 1917, when the Ukrainian organization was named the RSDRP (b) – Social-Democracy of Ukraine.

-Couple of weeks after signing of the Treaty of Brest-Litovsk, on 19 March 1918 in Yekaterinoslav (Dnipro) had convened the Second All-Ukrainian Congress of Soviets where the congress discussed and approved the treaty and also announced that Ukraine only formally loosening its federative ties with the Soviet Russia and workers of Ukraine will carry on a fight against the restored bourgeoisie regime.
-Recognition of Ukrainian independence was forced onto the Soviet Russia by the Treaty of Brest-Litovsk.
+A couple of weeks after the signing of the Treaty of Brest-Litovsk, on 19 March 1918, the Second All-Ukrainian Congress of Soviets convened at Yekaterinoslav (Dnipro), where the congress discussed and approved the treaty and also announced that Ukraine was only formally losing its federative ties with Soviet Russia and that workers of Ukraine would carry on a fight against the restored bourgeois regime.
+Recognition of Ukrainian independence was forced onto Soviet Russia by the Treaty of Brest-Litovsk.
 A cordial greeting about the declaration of independence of the "Ukrainian Federative Soviet Republic" was published in the Russian newspaper Pravda on 22 March 1918.
 Upon conclusion of the 2nd Congress of Soviets many members of the congress emigrated to Taganrog where at that time dominated Ukrainian population.

-At that time, before 1918, in Ukraine existed two separate regional associations of the RSDLP(b): Donets-Krivoi Rog basin (Yekaterinoslav) and Southwestern Krai (Kiev).
-The Kyiv Bolsheviks were the first to realize the need to unify party organizations, moreover, a large part of them argued for the need to form a party of Social Democrats of Ukraine separated from the RSDLP(b), which would remain part of the RSDLP(b).